 Mindfulness is awareness of perception.
 It is a nonjudgmental quality of mind which does not anticipate the future or reflect back on the past.
 It is consciousness abiding in the present moment.

 Mindfulness Meditation is a mind/body practice.
 First we become more familiar with how the mind works and then we learn to apply single pointed concentration on going to deeper levels of awareness.
 This practice helps us achieve balance mentally, physically, and emotionally.
 For example, using a simple object to focus on (commonly breath) the practice helps to eliminate stress, create inner harmony, improve well being even in as little as a 2 minute session.

 - Mind/body relaxation

-- Create healthy living, learning and work environments
+- Creates a healthy learning and work environment

 - Reduces blood pressure and stress

 - Independent functioning for children dealing with ADHD/ADD